0xENDER/Juggernyaut/README.md

 - `/extensions`:
   Includes extensions for well-known code editors.
 - `/package-manager`:" (*empty*)
-  Includes language libraries package manager
+  Includes the language libraries package manager
 - `/server`:
   The language server for IDEs.
 (Follows the LSP)
 - `/tests`: